 I was extremely worried about my husband.
 He was being irrational and not thinking clearly.
 I felt like he wasn’t going to be accepting of treatment and instead would just go through the motions.
-But, his therapist and the staff stuck with it and I felt comfortable that I could relax and didn’t have to take on everything on my own.
+But, his therapist and the addiction experts stuck with it and I felt comfortable that I could relax and didn’t have to take on everything on my own.

 Ambrosia is the real deal.
 I received true individualized treatment while attending to my business and personal affairs at home.
 This relieved the stigma of being in rehab and gave me the independence I needed to tackle my disease with one foot in the real world while receiving clinical supervision and feedback.
 Thank you for giving me my life back!

 My experience at Ambrosia was very positive.
 They made treatment as comfortable as possible and the amenities were wonderful.
 The staff and holistic services were great and it was not a stressful environment at all.
 There was plenty of time for relaxation and self-examination, as well as time to work on my recovery.
 While I was resistant to go away for treatment it certainly was a wise decision.
 I’m so glad my family chose Ambrosia.
 Thank you so much!!

 There is not enough time in a day to describe how grateful I am for everyone at Ambrosia.
 From admissions through post care, every staff member and clinical personnel were kind, friendly, supportive and sincere with getting me the best treatment that I needed.
 The knowledge and care that everyone provided for me was first class, and extremely beneficial.
 I would highly recommend Ambrosia to anyone who thinks they might have a problem.